 Medical uses include mint helping to treat stomach aches and chest pains, usually used in tea.
 Mint also is used as an ingredient in ointments for insect bites and rashes.
 It is used in cough drops and in rubs, such as menthol, to help with the common cold.

 Many people love to use mints in their foods as well, in such items as jellies, syrups, candies, ice creams, and beverages.
-The sweet flavour and cooling after-taste makes mint an appealing ingredient in our foods and drinks.
+The sweet flavor and cooling after-taste makes mint an appealing ingredient in our foods and drinks.

 Lets be honest it also goes really well in a Mojito.

 Growing mint seeds can be done indoors and then transplanted to the garden in the spring.
 Mint seeds are highly variable, so it can be hard to tell what variety they are, and some species are sterile.
 The most effective way to plant mint is to take the plant cuttings from the runners of the healthy mint plants.

 Optimally, mint needs a well-drained moist location with partial shade.
 Planting them in elevated garden beds, buckets, and other enclosed containers is necessary, because they have crawling roots that can be invasive to other plants in the garden.
 Dig a hole and place a bottomless bucket in it, then plant the mint in it, this will keep the roots from killing other plants.